The NIDILRR Program Directory: Origin and Purpose

 Project Number: - The government designation that NARIC uses to link project information across databases.
 You can type the project number into NARIC's REHABDATA and Compendium databases and retrieve information about their publications.

 Project Title - The name of the funded project (not the name of the organization that received funding).
-NIDRR project titles are usually quite descriptive.
+NIDILRR project titles are usually quite descriptive.

-Institution/Subunit: - The name of the organization receiving NIDRR funding.
+Institution/Subunit: - The name of the organization receiving NIDILRR funding.
 Some institutions have more than one project; some are the largest and best-known rehabilitation institutions in the United States.

 Street Address: - The contact address for the project.
 The search software accepts both spelled out state names and postal abbreviations.